realzvqle/ZivTerm/README.md

 The Python Version (discontinued, replaced by the c# version) https://replit.com:/@zvqle/ZivTerm-A-Fun-Python-Shell?s=app

-To run the shell download the zip and run ZivTerm.exe
+To run the shell download the zip, extract everything to the same folder, and run ZivTerm.exe